CarlosNakagomi/clustering-nyc-taxi-trips/README.md

 This commit includes the complete R Markdown (.Rmd) file for the “Clustering NYC Taxi Trips” project.
-The analysis applies unsupervised learning techniques—primarily K-Means—to uncover travel demand patterns and customer segmentation using the NYC Taxi & Limousine Commission 2016 dataset.
+The analysis applies unsupervised learning techniques, primarily K-Means, to uncover travel demand patterns and customer segmentation using the NYC Taxi & Limousine Commission 2016 dataset.